binghuang2018/aqml/data/proteins/1ubq/README.md

 Details about the files in this folder:

-- `g7v/`: the directory containing all amons (N_I<=7) , including both covalent and vdW amons.
+- `g7v/`: the directory containing all amons ($N_I\leq 7$) , including both covalent and vdW amons.
 Single point energies calculated at the level of PBE/Def2-SVP are to be used for energy prediction of 1ubq calculated at the same level.

 - `amons-r3.6`: cutout amons used for prediction of properties of long-range nature, i.e., NMR shifts.